sogno-platform/dpsim/docs/hugo/content/en/docs/Reference/signal-models.md

 simulators in a co-simulation.
 See
 [co-simulation]({{< ref "/docs/User Guide/co-simulation.md" >}}).

+These are the one group here that is not a signal model.
+They derive from `CompositePowerComp`, so they own their internal sources, resistors and virtual nodes and register them themselves.
+Give the terminals with `connect()` like any other branch and add the single component to the system; there is nothing else to wire up.

 | Model | Domains |
 | --- | --- |
 | `DecouplingLine` | `DP::Ph1` |